 Education continues just outside the center, where the Crab Cove Marine Protected Area, at the foot of McKay Avenue, was designated the first California estuarine marine reserve.
 Its mud flat and rocky shore area are an important wildlife habitat.
-A special ramp allows wheelchair users to explore the tidepools at low tide.
 Collecting or disturbing creatures in this protected area is forbidden, thus preserving a unique shoreline environment for study and education.

 Tides change daily, so it is best to consult a tide chart to plan your visit for the appropriate date and time.
 You will be able to see most intertidal life at a tide that is 2.5 feet or lower.
 Links to NOAA tide websites are found in the lower right portion of this webpage.

 Naturalist-guided programs for school groups and other organized groups are available Wednesday through Friday by advance reservation.
 See the Field Trips page for details or call visitor center at (510) 544-3187.
 Weekend programs provide exciting opportunities for you to learn about Bay ecology and the local area; go to our program guide web page to download our monthly program guide to see a list of upcoming activities.